ldtp/cobra/README.txt

 To compile for Windows 8 environment (You can compile it from Windows 7, Visual studio 2010), but make sure you change target framework as .NET 4.0 for Windows 8 and .NET 3.5 for Windows XP/7
 NOTE: Don't select client profile

-netsh http add urlacl url=http://localhost:4118/ user=User
-netsh http add urlacl url=http://+:4118/ user=User
+For Windows 7 the following step is optional, but its required in Windows 8 netsh http add urlacl url=http://localhost:4118/ user=User netsh http add urlacl url=http://+:4118/ user=User